rigelrozanski/passwerk/README.md

 ### Starting passwerk

 1. Initialize a genesis and validator key in ~/.tendermint, run `tendermint init`
+2. Within Terminal navigate to the folder where you would like passwerk's database to be stored/read-from (see Notes on Persistence)
-2. Within a first terminal window run `passwerk`
+3. Within a first Terminal window run `passwerk`
-3. Within a second terminal window run `tendermint node`
+4. Within a second Terminal window run `tendermint node`

 ### Example Usage